Follow the conference on X #DSLConference

 Stay fully up to date with the latest developments at the Designated Safeguarding Lead Annual Update Conference - the essential event for DSLs and school leaders responsible for safeguarding practice.

-This focused one-day conference brings you critical updates for 2026, including changes to Keeping Children Safe in Education, Working Together to Safeguard Children, and the evolving expectations of Ofsted and safeguarding partners.
-Expert speakers will guide you through some of the most complex challenges facing DSLs today, including harmful sexual behaviour and child-on-child abuse, contextual safeguarding beyond the school gates, affluent neglect, and below-threshold decision-making.
+This focused one-day conference provides a comprehensive and practical update on safeguarding for 2026, including proposed changes to Keeping Children Safe in Education, Working Together to Safeguard Children, and the evolving expectations of Ofsted and safeguarding partners.
+Expert speakers will guide you through what these changes mean in practice, helping you to identify the key actions required ahead of September 2026.

 Who should attend?